In a nutshell

 Before we start with the details, you will first get an overview of all transfer options to and from Newark Airport:

-Shuttle Bus from EWR Airport to the City
+Shuttle Bus from Newark Airport to Manhattan

-• Operating hours: 24/7, 365 days a year
+- Operating hours: runs 24/7, all year round

-• Frequency: every 20-30 minutes
+- Frequency: every 20 to 30 minutes

 Book a shuttle bus to/from Newark Airport online